-Capacity in ampere-hours and energy in watt-hours removed at the specified constant power discharge rate are reported based on manufacturer-specified termination conditions.
+Capacity in ampere-hours and energy in watt-hours removed at the specified constant current discharge rate are reported based on manufacturer-specified termination conditions.
 (Note that all of this capacity will not generally be useable within USABC operating conditions, and thus it does not reflect conformance to the USABC Available Energy target.
 However, it is still considered a useful measure of capacity at the laboratory cell stage.)
 Energy removed (watt-hours) is reported as a function of depth of discharge (in percent of rated capacity).
 These data are used for the later calculation of Available Energy.
 Ampere-hours and watt-hours returned (and the corresponding overall charge/discharge efficiencies) are also reported for the manufacturer-specified charge algorithm.
-Data for capacity and energy are provided by the Constant Power Discharge/Charge Test, section 3.3.